UCSD-E4E/smartfin-docs/manufacturing_procedures/README.md

 * Have 3 coats of PVA (wait for each coat to dry for about 15 minutes each).
 * Inlay fiberglass and electronics here
+* Coat the spacer with PVA as well

 3. Lay the "top" piece of the mold onto the "bottom" piece and check proper alignment